patterncoder/NinjaSchemas/documentation/apiObjects/contracts.md

 Represents an agreement between user and patron for a specific event

-**Status**

-*contracts*
-  - needs Initial review and implementation

-*events*
-  - needs Initial review and implementation

-*commItem*
+*Status*
-  - needs Intial review and implementation
+ - Needs initial review and implementation

 #Object - Contract
 | Fields        | Type          | Description